cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.4.3v0.1
 The DMARC point of contact for aggregate reports SHALL include `reports@dmarc.cyber.dhs.gov`.

-- Rationale
-  -  Email spoofing attempts are not inherently visible to domain owners.
+- _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
 DMARC provides a mechanism to receive reports of spoofing attempts.
 Including reports@dmarc.cyber.dhs.gov as a point of contact for these reports gives CISA insight into spoofing attempts and is required by Binding Operational Directive 18-01, "Enhance Email and Web Security" for federal, executive branch, departments and agencies.
-- Last Modified: November 13, 2023
+- Last Modified:_ November 13, 2023
 - Note: Only federal, executive branch, departments and agencies should include this email address in their DMARC record.

 - MITRE ATT&CK TTP Mapping